parinshah1288/parin-ai-portfolio/artifacts/adaptive-learning.md

 The main goal is to help students truly understand and master the content, rather than just memorize it.

+---

-## Key Points from the Presentation
+## Key Concepts Learned

-- Traditional learning systems often do not adapt to individual student needs.
+- Traditional learning systems often do not adapt to individual student needs
-- Adaptive learning creates personalized pathways based on user performance.
+- Adaptive learning creates personalized pathways based on user performance
-- The system can continuously adjust learning based on student responses.
+- Systems can continuously adjust learning based on student responses
-- Fast learners can move ahead more quickly, while struggling learners receive more support.
+- Fast learners can move ahead more quickly, while struggling learners receive more support
-- The focus is on mastery and continuous improvement rather than just completing content.
+- The focus is on mastery and continuous improvement

+---

 ## Value Proposition

+### Unique Value

-This artifact shows how AI can be used in education to create a more personalized and effective learning experience.
-It highlights the value of adapting content to student needs so that learning becomes more meaningful and engaging.
+This artifact demonstrates how AI can be applied to personalize learning experiences by adapting content based on individual student performance.

+### Relevance

+Adaptive learning is an important real-world application of AI in education, showing how machine learning concepts can improve engagement, efficiency, and learning outcomes.

+---

-## Presentation File
+## Artifact Evidence

 [View the full presentation (PDF)](../assets/AdaptiveLearning.pdf)

+---

+## References

+- Course materials on adaptive learning
+- Group presentation and research sources

+*Note: ChatGPT was used only for organizing and refining the content.
+The ideas and use case are based on my group work and understanding.*